VladimirKalachikhin/Galadriel-map/README.md

 Linux.
 Modern browsers include mobile.

 ## Limitations
 You may want to use some tcp streams as a data source in GaladrielMap.
 It's may be a stream from hardware instruments multiplexor or software multiplexor such as [Signal K](https://signalk.org/).
-Due to [gpsd](https://gpsd.io/) and [Signal K](https://signalk.org/) limitations data from tcp streams can be shown with some delay, and be not quite relevant.
+Due to [gpsd](https://gpsd.io/) and [Signal K](https://signalk.org/) limitations data from tcp streams and instruments can be shown with some delay, and be not quite relevant.
 This does not apply to coordinates, velocity and heading.
 This data is always correct.

-This limitation applies only to tcp streams data sources for [gpsd](https://gpsd.io/) and [Signal K](https://signalk.org/) daemons.
-Devices, directly plugged to [gpsd](https://gpsd.io/) (or [Signal K](https://signalk.org/), if [Signal K](https://signalk.org/) used instead [gpsd](https://gpsd.io/), see [Positioning](#positioning)) displayed correctly.
+Usage [gpsdPROXY](https://github.com/VladimirKalachikhin/gpsdPROXY) as data service (not by default) removes these restrictions.

 ## Demo
 Full feature [live demo](http://130.61.159.53/map/).
 Sometimes there floating a virtual sailboat.